nwithee/readme-generator/Develop/README.md

   Academic_Free_License

   ## Questions?
-  You can find all of my projects at https://github.com/test And you can contact me directly at test
+  You can find all of my projects at https://github.com/nwithee And you can contact me directly at nzwithee@gmail.com